terraform-community-modules/tf_aws_sg/sg_mysql/README.md

 sg_mysql terraform module
 =======================

-A terraform module with contains rules for a mysql, which you can use with your service Terraform template.
+A terraform module which contains rules for a mysql, which you can use with your service Terraform template.

 Ports